 It may be a good idea to skim the top off your compost and spread some compost over a greater surface area.
 Then, layer on the coffee grounds and cover them up before forking the whole heap to mix up materials.
 Organic mixtures such as this are nutrient rich and suit many plants.

-A useful tip is to create a compost heap for acid loving plants and another for alkaline loving plants.
+Create a compost heap for acid loving plants and another for alkaline loving plants.
 It really is the best way to ensure you don’t deliver some nutrients to a plant that can’t use them, or worse, becomes poisoned by them.

 You can test the PH in soil and compost with testing strips – readily available online, and easy to use.